-The Information Zone shall extend from diameter d_6 to diameter
+The Information Zone shall extend from diameter d_6 to diameter (see also Annex A)

 This Zone consists of the Lead-in Zone, the Data Zone, and the Lead-out Zone.

 10.8 Rim area

 The rim area is that area extending from diameter d_7 to diameter d_1 .
 In this area the surfaces are permitted to both extend beyond Reference Plane Q or Reference Plane P